 - Secondary villi

-Tertiary villi (terminal villi): connect to the umbilical cord vessels during week 3 of development
+Tertiary villi (terminal villi): connect to the umbilical cord vessels during week 3 of embryonic development

 - Tertiary villi develop through vascularization

-- Terminal villi develop after the 4thmonth → cytotrophoblast cells begin to disappear → only isolated cytotrophoblast cells (Langhans cells ) remain
+- Terminal villi develop after the 4th month → cytotrophoblast cells begin to disappear → with only isolated cytotrophoblast cells (Langhans cells ) remaining

 - Structure of terminal villi

-- Basal plate (decidual basalis) (mainly maternal component)
+- Basal plate (decidua basalis): mainly maternal component

-- Mainly maternal component of the placenta, abuts the uterine wall
+- Description: mainly maternal component, abuts the uterine wall

-- Structure: maternal decidua with several ingrown embryonal cells (cytotrophoblast, syncytiotrophoblast, and extravillous trophoblast cells )
+- Structure: maternal decidua with invading embryonal cells (cytotrophoblast, syncytiotrophoblast, and extravillous trophoblast cells)

-Villous trees: placenta is composed of 30–50 branching villous trees
+Villous trees: The placenta is composed of 30–50 branching villous trees.

 - Stem villi: basal region of villous trees with fetal arteries and veins

 - Intermediate villi: region of villous trees with fetal arterioles, venules, and capillaries; important region of gas and nutrient exchange

 - Terminal villi: tertiary villi that float freely in the intervillous space and are directly involved in gas and nutrient exchange